 Massaged Kale Salad Ingredients

-To make the massaged kale salad and the kale salad dressing, you’ll need:
+To make the massaged kale salad and the kale salad dressing, you’ll need the following ingredients:

 - Olive oil